Code-Institute-Submissions/MP1-Ewan-James-Music/README.md

 link I added the declaration 'text-align: center'.
 However, on the downloads page I had to add an extra style attributed to the ID 'feature-two-downloads' which was the parent div for the link in that page.

+After a lot of tidying up the css code to simplify the styles and reuse some of them, the stylesheet is now much smalled than it was originally.

 ## DEPLOYMENT

 ## CREDITS
 * Photos were supplied by Ewan Brown (Ewan James) along with the audio and social media links.
-* Biography of Ewan was written by him and then modified by me to suit the needs of each page in the website.
+* Biography of Ewan was written by him and then modified by me to suit the needs of the page in the website.

 ## CONTENT